exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 Local access means that origin schema and Virtual Schema must be on the same database.
 The remote database connection is more useful, as it allows projecting a schema from a different Exasol database into your own.

-Remote connections are not yet implemented in the Lua-Variant.
-If you need it, please use [Exasol Virtual Schema for Java](https://github.com/exasol/exasol-virtual-schema).
-Remote support is on the roadmap for the Lua-Variant.
-You can check [ticket #80](https://github.com/exasol/exasol-virtual-schema/issues/80) to monitor the progress.
+Remote connections are also often used as a means of access control layer to database-external data sources for local database users.
+That is because the Virtual Schema itself can have different permissions than the users of the Virtual Schema.

 ## Introduction

 Each Virtual Schema needs a data source.
 In the case of Exasol Virtual Schema for Lua, this source is a database schema in an Exasol database.
 We call that the "origin schema".

 Conceptually Virtual Schemas are very similar to database views.
-They have an owner (typically the one who creates them) and share that owners access permissions.
+They have an owner (typically the one who creates them) and share that owner's access permissions.
 This means that for a Virtual Schema to be useful, the owner must have the permissions to view the source.

 Users of the Virtual Schema must have permissions to view the Virtual Schema itself, but they don't need permissions to view the source.